us4useu/us4r-user-docs/docs/content/set-up.md

 cables out of the socket and/or damaging them through breaking or cutting.
 The audio frequency noise is coming from the fans and sometimes from the HV power supply during transmit during normal work conditions.

-Please consult the Manufacturer guidelines in section [Manufacturer guidelines and conditions of use](#-manufacturer-guidelines-and-conditions-of-use).
+Please consult the Manufacturer guidelines in section {numref}`Section %s <manufacturer-guidelines>`.

 (power-switch)=
 ## Power switch, cables and ON/OFF button